-adding-translation, Adding new translations
+adding-translation, Template for new translations

 Manage strings

 Configures whether users in Weblate will be allowed to add new strings and remove existing ones.
 Adjust this to match your localization workflow - how the new strings are supposed to be introduced.